Backbase/backbase.github.io/content/posts/unpublished/backbase-tech-stack/post.md

 and custom logic is implemented.
 This approach gives the flexibility of the solution because there is one shared API spec between Banking and Integration Services, and what is more Integration Services can deliver something specific which is required to properly deliver integration with Core Banking.
+Integration APIs are secured with mTLS.

 Backbase has also a new way for integrating with Core and Third Parties.
 It was introduced in 2024, and it is called Grand Central.
 Grand Central is something like Integration Platform or Connectivity Platform.
 It is integrated with Banking Services, and it is focused on building integration connectors as a small pieces.
 In this approach the delivery effort is smaller and time to market is shorter.
+Grand Central is built with quite different approach.
+Because GC is focused on quick delivery of new integration connectors it is built with the framework which supports most of the Enterprise Integration Patterns - Apache Camel.
+Development of the connectors is focused on delivering serverless lightweight services - Kamelets, and thanks to that, developers can devote most of their effort to prepare required business logic that need to be delivered with connectors.

 ## Technology Stack